wp-plugins/xpand-image-gallery/readme.txt

 = How can I say thanks? =

-* Just recommend our plugin to your friends! or buy a MONO or MULTI license for Xpand Gallery Pro.
-You can also buy us a coffee
+* If you found this plugin helpful please take some time to rate it!
+Also, if you want the extra functionality, you can buy a MONO or MULTI license for Xpand Gallery Pro.
+Thanks for your support!

 = Aditional information =